David Noll

 Professor of Law

 David Noll is a scholar of legal institutions and procedure.
-He teaches and writes in the fields of civil procedure, complex litigation, legislation and regulation, administrative law, and constitutional law.
+He teaches and writes on courts, administrative law, and the intersection of law and politics.

 Biography